woocommerce/qit-documentation/docs/environment/creating-config-files.md

 - Use override files for temporary or environment-specific settings.
 - Keep your main config file under version control to maintain consistency across your team.

+## Support

+For support open an issue on the [QIT GitHub repository](https://github.com/woocommerce/qit-cli/issues).